HugoBelotDeloro/nix-home/README.md

 # Home Manager usage
 At time of writing, Home Manager is used in standalone mode for my laptop (`nomad`) and as a NixOS module on my server (`tartelette`).
 I want to keep my home and system environments strictly separate in order to be able to install my home setup on non-NixOS machines.
+I also want to keep home-manager switch fast on my laptop, as this is where I experiment and build my configuration so build times are a concern.
-It is however more practical to simply install NixOS with the Home Manager module baked in, and the home environment changes much less often on the server.
-It is also easier to upgrade since there is no need to handle Home Manager manually.
+It is however more practical to install NixOS with the Home Manager module already baked in, and to upgrade since there is no need to handle Home Manager separately.
-I will however keep system and home independent enough that I can use one without the other with no modifications.
+I will however keep system and home independent enough that I can use one without the other with no modifications to the configuration itself.

 # Tartelette SD Image setup
 For ease of setup, I have an output `packages.aarch64-linux.tarteletteSDImage` created using `nixos-generators` which can be directly flashed onto an SD card.